 In PPC, the buying of traffic is basically an auction.
-If keywords don’t have a lot of bidders, then the price per click can be very low, BUT there is usually a reason why there aren’t any bidders.
+If keywords don’t have many bidders, then the price per click can be meager, BUT there is usually a reason why there aren’t any bidders.
 It’s because the keywords don’t drive customers.

 We implemented call tracking and form-conversion tracking on his existing campaigns.
 Within weeks, we realized the money was being wasted.